ahmedwahba47/oop1-car-park-management/video_script.md

 "I've also added comments throughout the code to explain concepts like `this()` vs `this.`, `super()` vs `super.`, call-by-value, defensive copying, and `final`/`effectively final`."

+## Project Overview & User Stories (0:30 - 1:30)

+**(Visual: Briefly show the running application, then switch to a slide listing user stories)**

+"The application is a command-line based tool designed to manage parking slots.
+It allows users to perform several key actions:"

+*   "**Park a vehicle**: Users can park cars or motorbikes, and the system automatically assigns an available slot."
+*   "**Unpark a vehicle**: Vehicles can be unparked by specifying the slot number, and the system calculates the parking fee."
+*   "**View parking status**: Users can see which slots are occupied and by whom."
+*   "**Find vehicles**: The system can locate vehicles based on specific criteria, such as vehicle type."
+*   "**Handle edge cases**: The system gracefully handles scenarios like a full car park or invalid user input."

+### 2.1.
+UML Diagram Overview (1:30 - 2:30)

+**(Visual: Display the UML_Diagram.puml rendered as a clear image)**

+"Before we dive into the code, let's take a moment to look at the UML diagram for our Car Park Management System.
+This diagram provides a high-level visual representation of the system's structure, showing the classes, their attributes, methods, and the relationships between them.
+It's an excellent way to understand the overall design at a glance."

+"As you can see, we have key classes like `Vehicle`, which is an abstract class, with `Car` and `Motorbike` extending it.
+This clearly illustrates **inheritance** and how specific vehicle types inherit common properties and behaviors.
+The `Vehicle` class is also a **sealed class**, explicitly defining its permitted subclasses, which enhances type safety."

+"We also have the `ParkingSlot` class, which manages individual parking spaces, and the `Ticket` record, an **immutable data carrier** that stores details about a parked vehicle's session.
+The `Money` class, a **custom immutable type**, is used within the `Ticket` to handle fees, ensuring consistency and preventing accidental modification."

+"The `ParkingService` class acts as the central orchestrator, managing parking operations and interacting with `ParkingSlot` and `Ticket` objects.
+You can also observe the `Parkable` interface, which defines a contract for objects that can be parked, demonstrating the use of **interfaces** in our design.
+This interface includes `static`, `default`, and `private` methods, showcasing advanced interface features."

+"This visual representation helps us understand how **encapsulation** is applied within each class, with private attributes and public methods.
+It also hints at **polymorphism**, as different `Vehicle` types will have their own implementations for methods like `calculateFee`."

+## Code Walkthrough - Key Features (2:30 - 7:00)

 **(9:30-10:00) Conclusion**

 "This project has been a great opportunity to apply the concepts learned in the OOP1 module and to explore the new features in Java 25."